apache/beam/website/www/site/content/en/blog/dyi-content-discovery-platform-genai-beam.md

 Also, in case of wanting to focus only on the deployment of specific components other scripts have been included to help with those specific tasks (build the solution, deploy the infrastructure, deploy the pipeline, deploy the services, etc.).

+### Solution's Notes

 The provided solution is clearly not production ready.
 Many of the configuration values for the extraction pipeline and security restrictions are provided only as examples (service account and domain based access).
 Also we didn’t dive into the observability aspects (which Dataflow, CloudRun and API Gateway services cover in abundance), version update processes, consolidated logging and alerts for performance or consumption/efficiency.
 These topics may be covered in a subsequent blog post.

 ### Source Code Notes